-Royal Bank is subject to various requirements governing the independence of board and committee members, including those imposed by the Bank Act (Canada), the TSX and the Sarbanes-Oxley Act of 2002.
-Royal Bank is in compliance with the requirements of the Bank Act which limit the number of affiliated directors.
-Currently, only 2 of the 17 persons proposed for election to the board at the 2004 Annual Meeting are affiliated with Royal Bank.
+RBC is subject to various requirements governing the independence of board and committee members, including those imposed by the Bank Act (Canada), the TSX, and the Sarbanes-Oxley Act of 2002 (SOX).
+We are in compliance with the requirements of the Bank Act which limit the number of affiliated directors.
 We are also in compliance with standards in the TSX Guidelines regarding unrelated directors, and comply voluntarily with NYSE Rules regarding director independence.
-To assist it in making determinations as to the independence of members of the Board of Directors and its committees, the board has adopted categorical standards of independence expressed in our Director Independence Policy, set out on our Web site and as Appendix '1' to Schedule 'C' to the Circular.
-A director who qualifies as independent under this policy is both "unrelated" to Royal Bank within the meaning of the TSX Guidelines and "independent" under the NYSE Rules.
-Currently, only 3 of the 17 persons proposed for election to the board at the 2004 Annual Meeting do not qualify as independent under this policy.
+To assist it in making determinations as to the independence of members of the Board of Directors and its committees, the board has adopted categorical standards of independence expressed in our Director Independence Policy, set out on our website and as Appendix '1' to Schedule 'B' to the Circular.
+A director who qualifies as independent under this policy is both "unrelated" to RBC within the meaning of the TSX Guidelines and "independence" under the NYSE Rules.
 More detailed information on the independence status of individual directors is provided in the Circular.

 An independent director acts both as Chairman of the Board and as Chair of the Corporate Governance and Public Policy Committee.
-Following every board meeting, the Chairman chairs sessions attended only by non-management directors.
+Following every board meeting, the Chairman chairs sessions attended only by nonmanagement directors.
 Annually, the Chairman chairs sessions attended only by independent directors.
 Board policy permits no more than two board members from management.